IainJackson90/pp4-holiday-dreams/README.md

 ## Database diagram

-This is a diagram of the models it has been altered during development and not all models were implemented and others where created instead to create a more user friendly experience.
+This is a diagram of the models that have been altered during development and not all models were implemented and others were created instead to create a more user friendly experience.
-The recommendation model was removed and instead some of the fields was incorporated into the post field it made more sense to me at the time to do it this way after with full user UX in mind.
+The recommendation model was removed and instead some of the fields were incorporated into the post field.
+It made more sense to me at the time to do it this way after with full user UX in mind.
 I have added a Like model after to create a user interaction with a post.